 Step two is probably more important then the first.
 Get the right tool for the job.
 They make a special tool to replace plugs on a Triton V-8 engine.

 It looks like a standard spark plug socket but is slightly different.
 The special socket is designed to apply more pressure on the flats of the plug then on the corners.

 This greatly increases the chances that the plug will come out in one piece.
 Note: It does not guarantee successful removal.

 If the spark-plug does break it will leave the electrode and a piece of the porcelain in the cylinder head.
 The best chance at removing this is again with a special tool made for Triton spark-plugs.

-The Triton V-8's which include the popular 5.4 L used in many F series pickups and SUVs has a new style plug with a dual electrode tip.
-The spark plug has a platinum tip electrode that extends the life of the plug to about 100,000 miles.
-Now to put this all together what is going wrong is the plug has extended life and screws into an aluminum head.
+It has a platinum tip electrode that extends the life to about 100,000 miles.
+Now to put this all together what's going wrong is the plug has extended life and screws into an aluminum head.

 For more technical service bulletins about specific models and common problems visit my auto repair news page for links to helpful articles.